 Key West Activities and Things to Do

-Whether you want to snorkel, dive, fish, jet ski, parasail, go to dinner or the theater, Paul and Les know everything there is to do outisde of their quaint bed and breakfast.
-Let the on-site owners recommend activities, and even make your reservations for you!
+Whether you want to snorkel, dive, fish, jet ski, parasail, go to dinner or the theater, let us recommend activities, and even make your reservations for you!
 It is just one more thing to make your stay in paradise a perfect one!

 Enjoy some of these great activities while you stay at our world class Key West guest house: